engineal/mips-minecraft/README.md

 **Caution: this datapack will replace blocks on load, so be careful if adding to an existing world!**

 ## Compiling and assembling code
-This MIPS emulator should be able to run any binary created for the MIPS architecture, although keep in mind this project is very much still a WIP.
-I've used the following toolchains to cross-compile for the MIPS architecture: https://codescape.mips.com/components/toolchain/2019.09-01/index.html.
+This MIPS emulator should be able to run any binary created for the MIPS32 architecture, although keep in mind this project is very much still a WIP.
+I've used the following toolchain to cross-compile for the MIPS architecture: https://codescape.mips.com/components/toolchain/2019.09-01/index.html.

 Example commands:
 * Assemble code: `as exception.s -o exception.o -mips32r6`